Flatline of the Flathead Lake ecosystem

 Originally, there were 11 different species of fish in the lake, including westslope cutthroat trout and bull trout.
 Around the late 1800s, people managing the lake started adding non-native species for fishing.
 After the dam was finished, lake managers kept adding even more species, changing the entire ecosystem.
 Around 1987, the population of Kokanee salmon, one of the introduced fish species, started to plummet, followed by a decline of the bald eagle population in that area.

-To begin exploring the ecosystem on the second day of the unit, groups of two to three students were given information about how the species interacted with each other (; see Online Connections) to construct a food web showing the feeding relationships, using an example from their textbooks.
+To begin exploring the ecosystem on the second day of the unit, groups of two to three students were given information about how the species interacted with each other (Table 1; see Online Connections) to construct a food web showing the feeding relationships, using an example from their textbooks.
 I provided a Google Slides template and students added textboxes and arrows to create the food web.
 They placed the bald eagle at the top, as the top predator, and phytoplankton at the bottom as the primary producers.
 Students then used the information provided to find the rest of the feeding relationships.

 Some students also investigated whether organisms were native or non-native and provided a color-coded key.
 Figure 2 shows a current food web while Figure 3 shows a food web that only included the original organisms as a comparison to the current food web.
 This helped students visualize how the ecosystem changed with the introduction of new species.
 I met with each group to ensure that the food webs were accurate, even though each group’s diagram could look different.